Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Nonprompt direct photons and their anisotropy

 In heavy-ion collisions, the measurements of direct photons are reported in terms of the transverse momentum spectra $\D N^\gamma$.
 Denoting with $\omega$ the photon energy, $\bm{k}$ its momentum, $k_T$ the transverse momentum, $\phi$ the azimuthal angle, $y$ the rapidity, and $\Psi_{\rm RP}$ the reaction plane, the photon spectrum is decomposed via a Fourier expansion in the azimuthal angle:

 where $v_n$ are the corresponding anisotropic flow coefficients; the first two coefficients $v_1$ and $v_2$ characterize the directed and elliptic flow, respectively.
-The experimental collaborations report the integrated yields $\left\langle \D^3N^\gamma/(\D^2 k_T\D y) \right\rangle$, i.e.\ photon spectra, and the flow coefficient $v_2$ at mid-rapidity, $y=0$, with respect to the photon transverse momentum $k_T$.
-We obtain these quantities from their definition by computing the differential yields at mid-rapidity and integrating over the azimuthal angle as follows:
+The experimental collaborations report the integrated yields $\left\langle \D^3N^\gamma/(\D^2 k_T\D y) \right\rangle$, i.e.\ photon spectra, and the flow coefficient $v_2$ at midrapidity, $y=0$, with respect to the photon transverse momentum $k_T$.
+We obtain these quantities from their definition by computing the differential yields at midrapidity and integrating over the azimuthal angle as follows:

-State-of-the-art predictions of the non-prompt direct photon spectrum use a comprehensive multistage framework, known as multi-messenger model \cite{Gale:2021emg}, that describes the entire space-time evolution of relativistic heavy-ion collisions, integrating, in addition to the thermal photons~\cite{Arnold:2001ms}, the initial state, pre-equilibrium dynamics, viscous fluid evolution, and a hadronic afterburner, but neglect the contribution from synchrotron radiation.
+State-of-the-art predictions of the nonprompt direct photon spectrum use a comprehensive multistage framework, known as multimessenger model \cite{Gale:2021emg}, that describes the entire space-time evolution of relativistic heavy-ion collisions, integrating, in addition to the thermal photons~\cite{Arnold:2001ms}, the initial state, preequilibrium dynamics, viscous fluid evolution, and a hadronic afterburner, but neglect the contribution from synchrotron radiation.
 In this work, we obtain the photon spectrum resulting from synchrotron radiation by quarks in a uniformly rotating QGP, in the presence of a constant and homogeneous magnetic field $\bm B$ perpendicular to the reaction plane.
 The plasma is modeled as a cylindrical volume with radius $R$ and height $L$, with its symmetry axis parallel to the magnetic field.
 We assume that the plasma's temperature $T$ is constant and the angular velocity $\bm\Omega$ is aligned with the magnetic field $\bm B$.
-We call the radiation resulting from the combined effect of magnetic field and rotation \emph{Rotating Synchrotron Radiation (RoSyRa)}.
+We call the radiation resulting from the combined effect of magnetic field and rotation ``Rotating Synchrotron Radiation'' (RoSyRa).